Angledcrystals/AndroidVR/README.md

 **Measurable adaptation**: 30-50 hours of training over 3-6 weeks would be needed for your brain to begin consistently applying these cues in natural environments

 **Robust integration**: 100+ hours over 2-4 months for substantial, persistent effects when not using the app

+### Function Summary: VRwizard

+VRwizard is a 2D system designed to simulate a 3D depth perception experience using visual cues such as luminosity and saturation.
+It allows users to experience depth without the traditional complexities and risks associated with fully immersive 3D virtual reality, maintaining alignment with real-world sensory input to ensure user safety and comfort.

+---

+### Key Functions:

+1. **Depth Perception Simulation**
+   - **Function**: Simulates depth through manipulation of visual cues (luminosity, saturation).
+   - **Purpose**: Trains the brain to interpret depth in a 2D system, enhancing spatial awareness and visual processing.

+2. **Visual Alignment with Real-World Input**
+   - **Function**: Aligns the virtual depth cues with real-world sensory feedback (e.g., movement, position).
+   - **Purpose**: Ensures users stay grounded in their physical environment, reducing the risk of disorientation and confusion.

+3. **User Interaction with Virtual Depth**
+   - **Function**: Allows users to interact with the depth simulation by adjusting tilt or other input methods.
+   - **Purpose**: Engages the user in actively processing depth, reinforcing neural pathways for visual-motor coordination and spatial navigation.

+4. **Safe Virtual Experience Design**
+   - **Function**: Minimizes cognitive load and overstimulation by offering a controlled, non-immersive environment.
+   - **Purpose**: Provides a safer alternative to traditional VR experiences by reducing the risk of sensory overload and mental fatigue.

+5. **Grounded User Experience**
+   - **Function**: Keeps the user's experience aligned with their physical reality, preventing confusion between the virtual and real worlds.
+   - **Purpose**: Ensures that users maintain a clear sense of spatial orientation, preventing any loss of connection with the real world.

+6. **Neurological Training**
+   - **Function**: Stimulates neuroplasticity by encouraging the brain to adapt to new visual depth cues and spatial relationships.
+   - **Purpose**: Enhances cognitive functions related to visual processing, spatial awareness, and motor coordination.

+7. **Mindfulness and Cognitive Clarity**
+   - **Function**: Promotes focus and attention through the grounded, low-stress nature of the tool.
+   - **Purpose**: Helps users stay mentally present, encouraging mindfulness and reducing mental clutter or distractions.

+### Purpose & Objective:
+- **VRwizard** is designed to condition users’ brains to process visual depth more effectively, using a non-traditional method that minimizes cognitive strain.
+The system serves as a safe environment for improving spatial awareness, visual processing, and overall cognitive function while staying grounded in real-world input to prevent any perceptual confusion or disorientation.

+### Key Benefits:
+- Improved depth perception and spatial awareness.
+- Enhanced cognitive processing, focus, and mental clarity.
+- Safe exploration of virtual depth with minimal risk of overstimulation or confusion.
+- Low-risk, controlled environment for cognitive and perceptual development.

+### Safety Features:
+- Aligned with real-world sensory input to maintain spatial awareness.
+- Minimal cognitive load to reduce the risk of mental fatigue and overstimulation.
+- User safety features designed to prevent disorientation, motion sickness, and confusion.